scottbreenmsft/OfficeDocs-SharePoint/OneDrive/deploy-intune.md

 - MBS150
 - ODB150
 ms.assetid: 3f3a511c-30c6-404a-98bf-76f95c519668
-description: "In this article, you'll learn how you can use Intune to deploy the OneDrive mobile app to iOS and Android devices and the OneDrive sync app to Windows 10."
+description: "In this article, you'll learn how you can use Intune to deploy the OneDrive mobile app to iOS and Android devices and the OneDrive sync app to Windows."
 ---

 # Deploy OneDrive apps by using Intune